Oversimplistic/e-proximator/README.md

 ## Current Limitations
 - Just three algorithms to chose from
 - Simulated Annealing has a capped run-time, meaning there is some variation between instances in the precision of the approximation
-- Logging, while functional, is unpolished
+- While values are cached, the cache will not update if a better approximation is found on another run.

 ## How to Run
 ```bash